-The restrictions still being brought about by the Covid-19 pandemic meant that the Trustees continued to meet remotely using Microsoft Teams during the period of this report.
-All the Trustees found that Teams was able to provide an extremely effective means of attending meetings.
-Indeed, it was noted by several of the Trustees that it had allowed them to attend meetings that they might otherwise have been unable to attend in person, had those meeting been held "live".
-Consequently, it has been resolved by the Trustees that provision will be made for Trustees to be able to attend all future meetings remotely, including those where the Trustees have agreed to meet primarily "in-person".
+The restrictions brought about by the Covid-19 pandemic meant that the Trustees, of necessity, adapted very quickly to holding all of their meetings remotely using Microsoft Teams.
+All of the Trustees found that Teams was able to provide an extremely effective means of attending meetings.
+Indeed, it was noted by several of the Trustees that it had allowed them to attend meetings that they might otherwise have been unable to attend in person, had those meeting been held solely face-to-face.
+Consequently, it has been agreed by the Trustees that provision will be made for Trustees to be able to attend all future meetings remotely, including those where the Trustees have agreed to meet primarily "inperson".